-To help us devise implementation for ADTs in object-oriented langauges, let us consider a slightly different way of writing signatures and specifications.
+To help us devise implementation for ADTs in Java (or in fact, any object-oriented language), let us consider a slight variant way of writing signatures and specifications.

 The plan today is to give a quick and dirty implementation of the Drawing ADT, to illustrate the basic uses of Java, and also to introduce the conventions we will use.
-Recall the signature we had last time:
+Recall the signature we had:

+'''

 CREATORS empty : -> Drawing

 oneLine : Line -> Drawing

 merge : Drawing Drawing -> Drawing

-ACCESSORS isEmpty firstLine restDrawing ŗ : Drawing -> boolean : Drawing -> Line : Drawing -> Drawing
+ACCESSORS isEmpty : Drawing -> boolean

-C C , 5 0
+firstLine : Drawing -> Line

+restLines : Drawing -> Drawing

+'''